 Is Mykonos safe for tourists?

 When it comes to personal safety, travelers to Mykonos have nothing to worry about.
 It’s practically crime-free and there are no real dangers.
 If your concern is health, you should just remember to always pack plenty of sunscreen and water.
-If your worry is the Covid-19 pandemic, you should take the same precautions as you would at home.
-The island is open to tourism.
-For the latest information check out the Covid-19 in Mykonos Travel Advisory.

 What airlines fly into Mykonos?